The Guitar Player (Vermeer): Books

 Vermeer's decision to depict three books suggests the young girl's sophistication, which is implied through a high level of education.
-Even though scholars do not know the book titles, it has been argued that the middle book's bulkiness resembles the Bible, and its been stated that the possible representation of the Bible implies biblical advice.
+Even though scholars do not know the book titles, it has been argued that the middle book's bulkiness resembles the Bible, and it has been stated that the possible representation of the Bible implies biblical advice.
 If this is true, then the painting could indicate a decision to morally ignore the religious text.
 The young girl's body language and facial expression turn away from the book to pay attention to the individual on her right.
 Others argue that the presence of the book implies learning, which is familiar in Dutch paintings of the Middle Ages.
 According to scholar Elise Goodman, the young musician featured in this painting would be a member of the haute bourgeoisie who could read, write, and speak several languages.

 Provenance

 After Vermeer's death in 1675, the painting stayed in Delft in the hands of Maria de Knuijt, his widow.
 In 1682, Maria gave the painting to their daughter, Magdalena van Ruijven.
 After Magdalena's death, the painting was passed on to her widower, Jacob Abrahamsz Dissius, in 1695.
 On 16 May 1696, the painting was auctioned off at a Dissius sale in Amsterdam.
 From 1794 to 1802, The Guitar Player was in the hands of Henry Temple, 2nd Viscount Palmerston, in London.
 From the dates of 1802 to 1865, the painting was owned by Temple's son, Henry John Temple, 3rd Viscount Palmerston.
 Eventually, the painting was in the ownership of John Temple's step-son, William Francis Cowper-Temple, 1st Baron Mount Temple, from 1865 - 1888.
 In 1888, his step son, Evelyn Melbourne Ashley, sold the painting to Thomas Agnew and Sons, in London.
-Between the dates of 1888 and 1889, the painting was sold by the Agnews to Edward Guinness.
+Between 1888 and 1889, the painting was sold by the Agnews to Edward Guinness.
 From the dates of 1889 to 1927, the painting was in the hands of Edward Guinness, 1st Earl of Iveagh, in London.

 In 2012, Kenwood House closed for renovations.
-While construction was taking place, the painting was on display in the National Gallery, beside the visiting galley's own two Vermeer's.
+While construction was taking place, the painting was on display in the National Gallery beside the gallery's own two Vermeers.
 In 2013, The painting was returned in late December when construction was over.
 The Guitar Player is currently on display in the Kenwood House in London, as part of the Iveagh Bequest collection.